 - 3 wide-ruled marble notebooks

-- 2 boxes of crayons - 24 count each
+- 1 box of crayons - 24 count each

-- Headphones in a Ziplock bag labeled with name (please, no earbuds)
+- Headphones in a Ziplock bag labeled with a name (please, no earbuds)

 Please bring only the supplies listed.

 There is a limited amount of storage space.

 Thank you in advance for purchasing these supplies.

 Reading: Reading instruction is every day.
 Reading will take place within our classroom.
 The third grade will be using the leveled readers, as part of our comprehensive balanced literacy program.
 During our reading time we will also be doing independent reading, literature and word studies, read aloud activities, and writing activities.

 Math: In third grade we will continue addition, subtraction, money and fractions, but with larger numbers.We will also be working on telling time, reading graphs and charts, geometry, multiplication and division.

 Social Studies: This year will have a focus on map skills, communities and regions of the world.
 We will begin with North America (geography, economics, history), and continue with China and Brazil.

 Science: We will be focusing on questioning and scientific exploration through the use of experiments and research.